yurabh/bulletin_board_server/README.md

 * mail.properties.
 * jwt.properties.

-2.2.1 For db.properties you must set the value like:
+2.2.1 For db.properties you should set the value like:

 * jdbc.driverClassName=${Value}
 * jdbc.url=${Value}